 Digital Disruptive Technologies To Co-Create, Co-Produce And Co-Manage Open Public Services Along With Citizens

-The project aims at assessing the benefits and risks of disruptive technologies, namely blockchain, augmented reality, geolocated social network, liquid democracy tools and gamification, in the co-creation, co-production and co-management of public services with citizens as PAs partners.
-Augmented Reality becomes a single shared layer on the urban landscape and part of citizen’s public life, AR enables manipulation of financial objects built on blockchains, information sharing on a map, online deliberations and constitutes an infrastructure for service co-production by citizens.
-CO3 pilots the technologies’ ecosystem in three sites.
-It evaluates the outcomes of the new interaction model between PA and citizens under a set of metrics in three dimensions: 1) social and cultural: citizen engagement, change in relationship with public servants; 2) economic: value of services produced, effects on workplaces, consumptions and economic sustainability; 3) legal: legal implications for PA including privacy and data protection.
-CO3 will devise a business plan ensuring long term sustainability for the PAs on the basis of the metrics applied on the pilots’ data.
+The project evaluated the benefits and risks of disruptive technologies, namely blockchain, augmented reality, geolocated social network, liquid democracy tools and gamification, in the co-creation, co-production and co-management of public services with citizens as PAs partners.
+Augmented Reality has become a single shared layer on the urban landscape and part of citizen’s public life, AR has enabled manipulation of financial objects built on blockchains, information sharing on a map, online deliberations and constitutes an infrastructure for service co-production by citizens.
+CO3 piloted the technologies’ ecosystem in three sites.
+It evaluated the outcomes of the new interaction model between PA and citizens under a set of metrics in three dimensions: 1) social and cultural: citizen engagement, change in relationship with public servants; 2) economic: value of services produced, effects on workplaces, consumptions and economic sustainability; 3) legal: legal implications for PA including privacy and data protection.
+CO3 has developed a business plan ensuring long term sustainability for the PAs on the basis of the metrics applied on the pilots’ data.

 Universita’ Degli Studi Di Torino (IT), Flexiguided Gmbh (DE), Brainbot Technologies Ag (DE),